On adaptive posterior concentration rates: Appendix: Additional proofs

-\subsection{Derivation of \eqref{eq upper bound heuristic}}
+\subsection{Derivation of \texorpdfstring{( \ref{equpperboundheuristic})}{(5.6)}}

-We briefly recall the main arguments of \citet{ghosal:ghosh:vdv:00} leading to inequality \eqref{eq upper bound heuristic}.
-Their method is based on two assumptions, namely a bound on the local entropy as well as existence of a decomposition $\Theta=\Theta_n\cup (\Theta\setminus \Theta_n)$ such that the prior is uniform on $\Theta_n$ (with respect to Kullback-Leibler balls) and assigns negligible mass to $\Theta\setminus \Theta_n$ (cf. \citet{ghosal:ghosh:vdv:00}, Equations (2.7), (2.3), and (2.5)).
-To derive \eqref{eq upper bound heuristic} only the assumption on the prior needs to be imposed.
+We briefly recall the main arguments of Ghosal, Ghosh and van~der Vaart \cite{ghosalghoshvdv00} leading to inequality (\ref{equpperboundheuristic}).
+Their method is based on two assumptions, namely a bound on the local entropy as well as existence of a decomposition $\Theta=\Theta_n\cup (\Theta\setminus\Theta_n)$ such that the prior is uniform on $\Theta _n$ (with respect to Kullback--Leibler balls) and assigns negligible mass to $\Theta\setminus\Theta_n$ (cf. \cite{ghosalghoshvdv00}, equations (2.7), (2.3) and (2.5)).
+To derive (\ref{equpperboundheuristic}) only the assumption on the prior needs to be imposed.
 Recall that

-Under the imposed conditions there are constants $c,c'>0$ such that $P_{\theta_0}^n(D_n\geq \exp(-cnu_n^2))\geq 1-e^{-c'nu_n^2}$ (cf. \citet{ghosal:ghosh:vdv:00}, Lemma 8.4).
-Hence, for any test function $\Phi_n,$
+Under the imposed conditions, there are constants $c,c'>0$ such that $P_{\theta_0}^n(D_n\geq\exp(-cnu_n^2))\geq1-e^{-c'nu_n^2}$ (cf. \cite{ghosalghoshvdv00}, Lemma 8.4).
+Hence, for any test function~$\Phi_n$,

-\subsection{Proof of Lemma \ref{lem:WN:Sc}}
+\subsection{Proof of Lemma \texorpdfstring{ \ref{lemWNSc}}{1}}